yuejiaointel/scikit-learn-intelex/INSTALL.md

 * cmake and pybind11
 * A C++ compiler with C++11 support
 * Clang-Format version >=14
-* [Intel® oneAPI Data Analytics Library (oneDAL)](https://github.com/uxlfoundation/oneDAL) version 2021.1 or later, but be mindful that **the oneDAL version must be <= than that of scikit-learn-intelex** (it's backwards compatible but not forwards compatible).
+* [oneAPI Data Analytics Library (oneDAL)](https://github.com/uxlfoundation/oneDAL) version 2021.1 or later, but be mindful that **the oneDAL version must be <= than that of scikit-learn-intelex** (it's backwards compatible but not forwards compatible).
   * You can use the pre-built `dal-devel` conda package from conda-forge channel
 * MPI (optional, needed for distributed mode)
   * You can use the pre-built `impi_rt` and `impi-devel` conda packages from conda-forge channel